 Pasture Production with an emphasis on Ag machinery (tractors) and technology

-Students will learn about the pasture requirement for sheep production and work on improving the school pastures to assist the sheep breeding program.
+Students will learn about the pasture requirement for sheep production and work on improving the school pastures.
 Tractor driving will be an integral part of this unit.

 Sheep Production: meat and wool